Incel: Demographics

-Female incels
+Female incels (femcels)

 The first incel website, Alana's Involuntary Celibacy Project, was inclusive of all genders.
 There have been more contemporary female-specific incel or femcel communities, such as r/TruFemcels and its successor ThePinkPill.
 As of February 2020, the most popular female incel forum was the r/TruFemcels subreddit, with over 22,000 members.
 It was banned in January 2021 for violating Reddit's rules against promoting hate.
 Another subreddit reportedly associated with self-identified female incels is r/Vindicta, which contains beauty advice.
-There are hashtags pertaining to the idea of female incels in use on TikTok, such as #femcel, #femcelcore and #femcelrights, which as of 2022, have over 250 million views.
 There are reported to be tens of thousands of women self-identifying as female incels on the internet.

 There is disagreement in online incel communities on whether women can be incels, with some claiming that male incels grossly outnumber female incels, others claiming that it is impossible for women to be incels at all, others claiming that only "severely deformed" women can be incels, and others arguing that only unattractive women belonging to the "bottom percentile in terms of appearance" can be incels.
-Members of male incel communities often reject the concept of a female incel, believing that all women can obtain sex from men, and believing that self-identified female incels are voluntarily celibate.
+Members of male incel communities often reject the concept of a female incel, believing that all women can obtain sex from men, and believing that self-identified female incels who are truthful about their celibacy are actually voluntarily celibate.
 Members of male incel communities may also troll female incels.

-In 2020, according to the Anti-Defamation League, the majority of self-identified incels do not believe women can be incels.
+The Anti-Defamation League reported in 2020 that the majority of incels do not believe that women can be incels.
 Journalists have written that outside of the female incels' own communities, few believe women can be incels.
 In 2021, M. Kelly wrote for Political Research Associates that members of incel communities point to the existence of female incels as an argument against criticisms of them as misogynist, but that most incel communities do not accept them and ban them from using their forums.

 Like members of male incel communities, female incel community members tend to believe that they are victims to their ugliness and think that only unattractive men will date them.
 They call more attractive looking women "Stacys", who they believe decrease their chance of having sexual contact with men, similar to discussion of "Chads" in male incel forums.
 They have adopted the idea of the "pink pill", which has been likened to "red pill" and "black pill" terminology, and which describes a belief that some women are considered undesirable and thus are unable to engage in sexual relationships due to society's focus on certain aspects of female attractiveness.